-According to the U.S. Bureau of Labor Statistics (BLS), in 2012 preschool or child care directors held about 63,800 jobs (www.bls.gov).
-The BLS predicted the number of jobs for these education administrators wold grow 17% from 2012-2022, which is faster than average.
-The median salary for preschool and child care administrators, as reported by the BLS in May 2013, was $44,890.
+According to the U.S. Bureau of Labor Statistics (BLS), in 2015 preschool or childcare directors held about 46,760 jobs (www.bls.gov).
+The BLS predicted the number of jobs for these education administrators would grow 7% from 2014-2024, which is about as fast as average.
+The median salary for preschool and child care administrators, as reported by the BLS in May 2015, was $45,670.

 Preschool Director Requirements